dvillaj/Environment-Pandas/README.md

 All your notebooks will be located in the `notebooks` directory.

+## Components

+The main components are:

+- Python 3.9
+- JupyterLab 3 with Git Plugin
+- Pandas
+- Machine Learning Libraries
+- Visualization Libraries

+Feel free to clone this project and use your personal packages

 ## Flavors

 There are several flavors for a local python environment with JupyterLab in your machine: